varunkumardev/amitmerchant1990.github.io/_posts/2019-7-22-serialize-closures-php-package.md

 categories: [Laravel]
 ---

 It's widely known that PHP can't serialize [closures](https://www.php.net/manual/en/functions.anonymous.php) directly.
-If you try to serialize a closure in PHP, you'll get a fatal error.
-Take below example.
+If you try to [serialize](https://www.php.net/manual/en/function.serialize.php) a closure in PHP, it will result in a fatal error.
+Take below for example.

 ```php
 <?php